asifelhan/SQL-Codes/README.md

-## Repository For Storing SQL Projects and Practice Codes
+## Repository For Storing SQL Practice Codes

 - Open the **jupyter notebooks** inside the folders to take a look at the codes
 - Remember the **data** and **database** files!